 - Double boiler.
 Heating the mixture gently in a heatproof bowl set over a pan of simmering water keeps it from burning or overheating.

 Like most truffle recipes, these strawberry truffles don't take a lot of ingredients.
 Since you're working with fewer ingredients, it's important to make sure that each one tastes good and is good quality.

 - White Chocolate: don't use chips here; make sure to chop up a baking bar instead.

-- Strawberries: fresh ones have too much moisture, so we're using freeze-dried ones here.
-Fortunately, these are easy to find at Walmart or to order online.
+- Strawberries: fresh strawberries have too much moisture, so we're using freeze-dried ones here.
+Fortunately, freeze-dried strawberries are easy to find at your local grocery store or to order online.